Laura Joyce Bell: 1872 to 1882

-She made a hit in the title role of Evangeline at the old Boston Globe Theatre in 1875 and reprised the following season at the Boston Museum."Evangeline at the Museum", The Cambridge Chronicle, July 26, 1876, p.
-4, accessed 8 August 2013 In between, at Christmas 1875, she starred at the Boston Globe as Prince Amabel in Turko the Terrible, then appeared in concert with the Berger Family and Jules Levy.
+She made a hit in the title role of Evangeline at the old Boston Globe Theatre in 1875 and reprised the following season at the Boston Museum.
+In between, at Christmas 1875, she starred at the Boston Globe as Prince Amabel in Turko the Terrible, then appeared in concert with the Berger Family and Jules Levy.
 She next played Polly Eccles in Caste and appeared in Our Boys with the New England Comedy Company.
 She reprised her role in Evangeline in Philadelphia, where she was engaged by John T. Ford to play in a six-month touring season in cities along the East coast: Miss Hardcastle She Stoops to Conquer, Lady Wagstaff in The Pink Dominos, Miss Zulu in Forbidden Fruit, Lydia Languish in The Rivals and a role in Camille.
 She then returned to Boston to reprise Evangeline.
 In November 1878, she was Germaine in Les Cloches de Corneville.